mjkloeckner/arduino-task-scheduler/README.md

 # Arduino Bare Metal Task Scheduler

-This is a simple program which implements a task scheduler.
-What this does is basically execute the series of task attached to the scheduler after the specified task period in ms have passed.
+This is a simple program that implements a task scheduler.
+It executes a series of tasks attached to the scheduler after their specified task period (in milliseconds) has passed.

 In the example four leds controlled, two blinking at different rates and two controlled by buttons.